Editor’s note: Updated June 2020.

 Given how extensive Google’s support page is, it’s a perfect candidate for subdomain status: There are a dozen apps to cover, each with unique troubleshooting articles and user guides.

 Subdomains are also pretty essential if your company operates in different international markets and you want to set up distinct websites geared toward certain countries and regions.
 If your German customers are forced to navigate the same website as your customers in North America (in English, mind you), that’s not going to lead to a great brand experience.
+A subdomain saves you the trouble of having to buy a new domain for each country.

 In a similar fashion, subdomains are useful when you actually want to create a different brand experience for users.
 For instance, when companies have different products and services for both consumer and business audiences.
+If you want to create distinct e-commerce sites for both B2C and B2B audiences (Amazon, for example, has a separate Amazon Business site for B2B users.
+Although it’s not a subdomain.), a subdomain could be a good option.

 Companies may also use subdomains to set up mobile-focused variations of their main websites.
 Obviously, navigating a web page is very different on a smartphone or tablet than a desktop PC.
 Adaptive development processes dictate that developers account for different screen sizes and form factors when designing mobile websites.
 Creating a separate subdomain allows businesses to provide an intuitive user interface for both desktop and mobile site visitors.